 4. The time and resources available to proceed with the right approach.

 5. The use of technology in the teaching program to scale approach and philosophy.

-Ultimately, you need to test different philosophies and leverage the ones you feel most comfortable with.
+Ultimately, you must test different philosophies and leverage the ones you feel most comfortable with.
 While some students may respond to behaviorism better, others may prefer the practical benefits of realism.

-You can use different philosophies, techniques, and tools, to customize your teaching philosophy based on the type of class and your goals for the year.
+You can use different philosophies, techniques, and tools to customize your teaching philosophy based on the class type and your goals for the year.

 The Role of Teaching Philosophy in the Digital Age